Orhan: Janissaries

 Alaeddin, by his military legislation, may be truly said to have organized victory for the Ottoman dynasty.
 He organised for the Ottoman Beylik a standing army of regularly paid and disciplined infantry and horses, a full century before Charles VII of France established his fifteen permanent companies of men-at-arms, which are generally regarded as the first modern standing army.

 Orhan's predecessors, Ertuğrul and Osman I, had made war at the head of the armed vassals and volunteers.
-This army rode on horseback to their prince's banner when summoned for each expedition, and were disbanded as soon as the campaign was over.
-Alaeddin determined to ensure any future success by forming a corps of paid infantry, which was to be kept in constant readiness for service.
+This army rode on horseback to their prince's banner when summoned for each expedition, and was disbanded as soon as a campaign was over.
+Alaeddin determined to ensure success in future wards by forming a corps of paid infantry, which was to be kept in constant readiness for service.
 These troops were called Yaya, or piyade.
 They were divided into tens, hundreds, and thousands with their commanders.
 Their pay was high, and their pride soon caused their sovereign some anxiety.
-Orhan wished to provide a check to them, and he took counsel for this purpose with his brother Alaeddin and Kara Khalil Çandarlı (of House of Candar), who was connected with the royal house by marriage. Çandarlı laid before his master and the vizier a project.
+Orhan wished to provide a check on them, and he took counsel for this purpose with his brother Alaeddin and Kara Khalil Çandarlı (of House of Candar), who was connected with the royal house by marriage. Çandarlı laid before his master and the vizier a project.
 Out of this arose the renowned corps of Janissaries, which was considered the scourge of the Balkans and Central Europe for a long time, until it was abolished by Sultan Mahmud II in 1826.

 Çandarlı proposed to Orhan to create the Janissary corps, an army entirely composed of the children of conquered places. Çandarlı argued that:

 He also claimed that incorporating children of the conquered would induce other people to enlist: their friends and relations, who would come as volunteers to join the Ottoman ranks.
 Acting on this advice, Orhan selected a thousand of the finest boys from conquered Christian families.
 The recruits were trained according to their individual abilities, and employed in posts ranging from professional soldier to Grand Vizier.
 This practice continued for centuries, until the reign of Sultan Mehmed IV.